 Careful, analytical reasoning is an important part of nearly all management roles and is known to play an important part in a large range of occupations.

-The 2011 update to the critical thinking test builds on the validation and research of the previous version.
-New items have been created so that there is a larger bank of questions, ensuring that no single form of the test can be copied and reproduced.
-This new item bank approach will ensure that candidates can be assessed remotely and unsupervised and has reduced the test length to 30 minutes.
+The Watson Glaser is drawn from a bank of questions, ensuring that no single form of the test can be copied and reproduced.
+This item bank approach ensures that candidates can be assessed remotely and unsupervised.

-The Watson Glaser assessment is internationally recognised, the robust standardisation, reliability, and validity and validity of the appraisal has ensured that this tool is one of the most trusted instruments available.
+- Internationally recognised, the robust standardisation, reliability and validity has ensured that this tool is one of the most trusted instruments available.

-The Watson-Glaser Critical Thinking Test is widely used in the selection and appraisal of managers.
+The Watson-Glaser is widely used in the selection and appraisal of managers.
 It is also used for leaders and graduates

 - Selection - graduates, lateral hires & business support